 Points and redemptions

 While the TD First Class Travel Visa Infinite offers unparalleled rewards on travel, the rewards on everyday spending aren’t as favourable in comparison.
-For all purchases not made through ExpediaforTD, this card offers a flat rate of 3 TD points (or the equivalent of 1.5% per dollar).
+For all purchases not made through ExpediaforTD, this card offers a strong (but not spectacular) flat rate of 3 TD points per dollar – or the equivalent of 1.5% in travel rewards.
 That includes spending on groceries, restaurants and gas.

 All in all, the TD First Class Travel Visa Infinite is great for frequent flyers or anyone who travels or books hotels at least once every year or so.
 If you rarely travel or spend a disproportionately large amount of money on groceries or gas, for instance, this card may not be the best fit for you.